FluidGroup/Brightroom/README.md

 * as Push

-We can push the controller in UINavigationController.
+We can push the controller in `UINavigationController`.

 ```swift
 let controller: PixelEditViewController